MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-attachments.md

 # Attachments control in Power Apps

-A control that allows users to download files to their device, as well as upload and delete files from a list or a Microsoft Dataverse table.
+A control that allows users to download files to their device, as well as upload and delete files from a list created using Microsoft Lists, or a Microsoft Dataverse table.

 ## Limitations